nanocosmos/documentation-net/docs/cloud/live_captions_api_guide.md

 Once the encoder is pushing to the `ingest.rtmp` target from step 2, poll **Stream Info** (`GET /stream/{id}`) and watch the `state` field to detect when it starts (`live`) or stops (`created` / `ended`).
 There is no push notification for this, and no separate "go live" call to make.

-A stream ends when the encoder disconnects; it can also be stopped from the API with **Stop Stream** (`PUT /stream/{id}/stop`).
+A stream ends when the encoder disconnects — no API call needed for a normal end of broadcast.
+The stream's state simply becomes `ended` and it is immediately ready to accept a new ingest session.
 To watch the stream with captions rendered, use the nanoStream web player.

-:::warning Stop Stream locks the stream
-**Stop Stream** does more than end the current session: it sets the stream's state to **`locked`** to prevent an accidental encoder reconnect.
-While locked, any further RTMP ingest attempt is rejected with `RtmpIngestLockedError`.
+:::warning Stop Stream is for deliberately blocking reconnects, not for ending a normal broadcast **Stop Stream** (`PUT /stream/{id}/stop`) is a separate, deliberate action: it sets the stream's state to **`locked`** to prevent *any* further encoder reconnect, accidental or otherwise.
+While locked, an RTMP ingest attempt is rejected with `RtmpIngestLockedError`.
 To allow ingesting again, call **Unlock Stream** (`PUT /stream/{id}/unlock`) — both operations are restricted to <span className="role role-admin">nanoAdmin</span>.

+Use Stop Stream only when you actually want to hard-block the stream (e.g. decommissioning a stream key, a security/compliance stop).
+For the common case — the broadcaster just finishes and disconnects — don't call it; the stream ends on its own without locking.
 :::

 :::note Polling Best Practice